-This year's bivy sack roundup yielded three distinct categories of bivy sacks.
-We've included ultralight emergency bivies such as the SOL Escape and the one-time-use FROG Tact Bivy, as well as the "all-arounder", the MSR AC Bivy.
-We've also included the heavy-hitting Outdoor Research Alpine, which is our go-to if absolute protection is critical to your success.
-Except for our Editors' Choice winner, none were quite as impressive as the Sierra Designs Backcountry Bivy.
+Of all bivy sacks we have tested, few were quite as impressive as the Backcountry Bivy.
 For its weight, it outperformed every other model tested, scoring high in every metric.
-Not only was this a high performing lightweight bivy, but it was packed with extra features that we hadn't even thought to test, such as the stuff sack that cinches down its split long side, making stuffing a cinch, and an attachment point to lift the ceiling of the bivy off of your head, creating more space and comfort.
+Not only is this a high performing lightweight bivy, but it is packed with extra features that we hadn't even thought to test, such as the stuff sack that cinches down its split long side, making stuffing a cinch, and an attachment point to lift the ceiling of the bivy off of your head, creating more space and comfort.
 A thoughtful design that was well executed and sold at a very fair price.

-The weather resistance of the Sierra Designs Backcountry Bivy is excellent.
-It landed somewhere between the highest performing Outdoor Research Alpine and the all-arounder bivy sacks such as the Rab Alpine Bivi but closer to the OR Alpine.
+The weather resistance of the SD Backcountry Bivy is quite good.
+It lands somewhere between the highest performing Outdoor Research Alpine and the all-arounder bivy sacks such as the Rab Alpine Bivi.
 We stayed dry in all conditions except for rain in extremely windy conditions.
 This was the only time wind blew rain into the non-waterproof zippers of the Sierra Designs bivy and water made it inside.
 It wasn't a large amount of water, but the wind subsided quickly.
 If you were in a prolonged and windy storm, the zippers would prove to be the weak point.
-If a windy/rainy climate describes your primary adventure climate, the Outdoor Research Alpine offered the highest weather resistance and comfort, thus why it is our Editors' Choice, the Outdoor Research Helium Bivy.
+If a windy/rainy climate describes your primary adventure climate, the Outdoor Research Alpine offered the highest weather resistance followed quite closely by our Editors' Choice, the Outdoor Research Helium Bivy.

 The bathtub floor design worked fantastically, keeping us dry from snow underneath; the rest of the body, while made of lighter nylon, proved to be just as water-tight.
 We also found the weather resistance to be enhanced when using p-cord to lift the roof of the bivy.
 This allowed water to run off quickly instead of collecting in pools, a common problem with most of the models we tested.